Armani-T/Caesium/README.md

 4. Push to `origin/develop`.
 5. Open a pull request.

-## TODO

-- [ ] Put Caesium in PyPI.

 ## Notes

-Just like the element Caesium, this app may also break down.
-In case it does, don't heitate to contact me (though I may be slow) or submit a pull request if you so wish.
+Just like the element Caesium, this app may break down.
+In case it does, please contact me or if you wish, you may fix it yourself and submit a pull request.

 ## Meta